bytefish/bytefish.de/blog/migrating_to_netcore.md

 ## Visual Studio 2015 RC3, .NET Core Tools ##

-The best way to start with .NET Core in Windows is to use [Visual Studio] and the addition [.NET Core 1.0 Tools]:
+The best way to start with .NET Core in Windows is to use [Visual Studio] and the additional [.NET Core 1.0 Tools]:

 * [Visual Studio 2015 Update 3*]
 * [.NET Core 1.0 for Visual Studio]

-I had the problem, that the Setup [.NET Core 1.0 for Visual Studio] due to an errorneous Visual Studio version check.
+I had the problem, that the intallation of the [.NET Core 1.0 for Visual Studio] failed due to an errorneous Visual Studio 2015 version check.

-You can skip the version check by running the Setup with the ``SKIP_VSU_CHECK`` parameter:
+You can skip the version check and finish the installation by running the Setup with the ``SKIP_VSU_CHECK`` parameter:

 ```
 DotNetCore.1.0.0-VS2015Tools.Preview2.exe SKIP_VSU_CHECK=1